epfl-lara/leon/doc/tutorial.rst

       Nil
     } ensuring {(res:List) => isSorted(res)}

-So, our specification may be considered weak.
+So, our specification may be considered weak, because it does not say anything about the elements.

 Using Size in Specification
 ---------------------------